elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 We are looking at a customer churn data set for a Telecom company and we will be communicating the insights to the marketing team.

-In our exploratory analysis we will be investigating:
+In our exploratory analysis, we will be investigating:

 1. What are the main churn reasons?

-2. Who are high value customers?
+2. Who are high-value customers?

 3. What are the characteristics of a customer that left, joined, and stayed?